 Description: The statute and the regulations require the PHA to inspect the unit not less often than biennially during the term of the HAP contract.
-(Per the recent Federal Register Notice, 85 Fed.
+Per the recent Federal Register Notice, 85 Fed.
 Reg.
 11381 (Feb.
 27, 2020), small rural PHAs may instead inspect the unit not less often than triennially, but since small rural PHAs do not have the authority to begin using a three-year inspection interval until after the next scheduled inspection after Feb.
-27, 2020, is carried out, the majority of small rural PHAs have not yet moved from a biennial to a triennial requirement.)
-HUD is waiving this requirement and is allowing PHAs to delay biennial inspections for both tenant-based and PBV units.
-All delayed biennial inspections must be completed as soon as reasonably possible but no later than one year after the date the biennial inspection would have been required absent the waiver.
+27, 2020, is carried out, the majority of small rural PHAs have not yet moved from a biennial to a triennial requirement.
+HUD is waiving this requirement and providing an alternative requirement.
+Under this waiver authority, PHAs may delay biennial inspections for both tenant-based and PBV units and instead, the PHA may rely on the owner's certification that the owner has no reasonable basis to have knowledge that life-threatening conditions exist in the unit or units in question instead of conducting an initial inspection.
+At minimum, the PHA must require this owner certification.
+However, the PHA may add other requirements or conditions in addition to the owner's certification but is not required to do so.